xiexbing/hdf5-work/experiment_result/aggregate_performance/README.md

-This aggregate_performance directory contains IOR experiment results using POSIX, MPI-IO, and HDF5 for three different access patterns in different sub-directories:
+This aggregate_performance directory contains IOR experiment results using POSIX, MPI-IO, and HDF5 for three different access patterns in different sub-directories, aggregated bandiwith is reported for all cases:

 # baseline
 This set of IOR experiments write or read 1 block with varying sizes and number of nodes (1 MPI rank per node), indicated by each file name in the following format: